 Bacterial infections may lead to pockets filled with pus.
 This not only creates painful sensitivity, but can also develop into a more serious, or even life-threatening, condition.

-Gum disease (periodontal disease) can range from an early stage (gingivitis) to moderate and severe.
-In the early stages, your dentist may treat your gingivitis with a procedure called scaling and root planing – the process of removing plaque buildup from the gum line.
+Gum disease (periodontal disease) can progress from mild to severe.
+In the early stages of gingivitis, your dentist may treat it with a procedure known as scaling and root planing, which involves removing plaque buildup from the gum line.

 For a more urgent case that’s progressed to severe gum disease, you may need a root canal, antibiotics, and/or surgery.